top of page

 As the night went on, I made a formal speech for the first time in many years to the 400 or so attendees, complete with a few divorce ditties that surprisingly brought down the house.

-(Check out a snappy clip of one of my Marvelous Mrs. Maisel-esque quips from the event below.
+(Check out a snappy clip below of one of my quips from the event, channeling Marvelous Mrs. Maisel.
 By the by, if you happen to be divorced, I wholeheartedly recommend finding opportunities to laugh at yourself.
 It's so uplifting.
-If you encounter 400 folks willing to laugh with you, even better.)
+If you encounter 400 folks willing to laugh with you, and clap at the mention of your divorce, even better.)

 In retrospect, I remembered many of the things I forgot I knew how to do during that one evening.